 Step one: cutting and installing the cement board base

-Note: It’s important to wear protection when working with cement board or concrete in general.
+Another note: It’s important to wear protection when working with cement board or concrete in general.
 I recommend a respirator mask as well as eye and ear protection.

 After I cut the cement board, I used 100% waterproof silicone to attach it to the vanity.
 Between the silicone and the weight of the concrete, your countertop will be very secure!